noitscassie/taylors_enum/README.md

 ## Installation

-Install the gem and add to the application's Gemfile by executing:
+Install the gem and add to the application's Gemfile by running:

     $ bundle add taylors_enum

-If bundler is not being used to manage dependencies, install the gem by executing:
+If bundler is not being used to manage dependencies, install the gem by running:

     $ gem install taylors_enum

 ## Usage

-Using taylors_enum is simple!
-Once the gem is installed, just add `taylors_enum <my_column>: ['array', 'of', 'values']` to any model that ultimately inherits from `ActiveRecord::Base`.
+Once the gem is installed, add `taylors_enum <my_column>: ['array', 'of', 'values']` to any model that ultimately inherits from `ActiveRecord::Base`.

 The values that you pass will be the values that are stored in the database. taylors_enum will then generate a companion for each value that will be used to define constants, `?` methods to check if an object has the given value in the specified column, `!` methods to update the column to that value, and scopes to query for records with that value.
 See the top of this README for what this looks like in practice.